sakshamsharma/HTTP-Over-Protocol/README.md

 ```
 ssh <target-machine-username>@localhost -p <client-hop-port>
 ```

+*Note*: The keyword server tells *hop* which side of the connection has to be over HTTP.

 # Bugs
 * Currently uses a 100ms sleep after every send/receive cycle to allow for synchonizations.